UMiamiLibraries/courses-and-workshops/README.md

 # courses-and-workshops

-This repository contains curriculum and materials for courses and workshops taught through the uUniversity of Miami Libraries.
+This repository contains curriculum and materials for courses and workshops taught through the University of Miami Libraries.

-If you are not looking for the repository, but simply the curriculum materials, please see the [hosted version](http://tibbben.github.io/school.of.data/).
+If you are not looking for the repository, but simply the curriculum materials, please see the [hosted version](https://umiamilibraries.github.io/courses-and-workshops/).

 The repository was started through the Data Curation Initiative (http://library.miami.edu/datacuration) at the University of Miami Libraries (http://library.miami.edu).